 It is not known if Earl went directly to the new camp when it opened or if he was sent to the camp after returning from a work detail.
 He most likely worked on the camp farm.
 He remained in the camp until the fall of 1943, when his name appeared on a list of POWs being sent to Japan.

 The POWs were disembarked and divided into detachments to be sent to different camps.
-Earl's POW detachment was sent an unknown POW camp in Japan.
-The camp was in the Osaka area and is referred to as "Shinjuku."
-Other records show he was held at a camp with the designation of #5-B. He was liberated in September 1945 and returned to Philippines for medical treatment.
+Earl's POW detachment was sent to Shinjuku Camp in Japan.
+The camp was in the Osaka area and apparently located near a facility used by the Japanese military to perform experiments on the POWs.
+Other records show he was held at a camp with the designation of Osaka #5-B. He was liberated in September 1945 and returned to Philippines for medical treatment.

 Earl returned to the United States on the Simon Bolivar which arrived at San Francisco on October 21, 1945.
 He returned to Oklahoma and married Mary Garrett on September 26, 1947, and became the father of four sons.
 He resided in Duncan, Oklahoma.